Olliehub/alx_python/python-inheritance/README.md

 if value is not an integer: raise a TypeError exception, with the message <name> must be an integer if value is less or equal to 0: raise a ValueError exception with the message <name> must be greater than 0 You are not allowed to import any module

+Task 6: Rectangle
+Write a class Rectangle that inherits from BaseGeometry (5-base_geometry.py).

+Instantiation with width and height: def __init__(self, width, height): width and height must be private.
+No getter or setter width and height must be positive integers, validated by integer_validator